-The short seller profits if the price of the borrowed security goes down – in this situation he is able to buy it back at a lower price.
-He incurs losses if its price goes up – he has to spend a bigger amount of money for the buyback.
-There is no limit to the losses that can be incurred while selling short (the price can theoretically rise infinitely), but the potential gain is limited (the price of the stock can fall to zero at the most).
-Going short may also refer to buying a derivative, where the investor profits from the fall in price of the underlying asset.
+The gold short seller profits if the price of the borrowed gold or security goes down – in this situation the investor is able to buy it (gold or other security) back at a lower price.
+The investor incurs losses if gold's or this other security's price goes up – the investor has to spend a bigger amount of money for the buyback.
+There is no limit to the losses that can be incurred while selling gold short (the price can theoretically rise infinitely), but the potential gain is limited (the price of gold or stock can fall to zero at the most).
+Going short may also refer to buying a derivative, where the investor profits from the fall in price of the underlying asset such as gold.

 A Brief History of Short Selling